The Way International: Rock of Ages

-A yearly gathering of Way followers in New Knoxville, Ohio, known as "The Rock of Ages Festival," was a Way event that took place from 1970 until 1995, when it was discontinued.
+A yearly gathering of Way followers in New Knoxville known as "The Rock of Ages" was a Way event that took place from 1970 until 1995, when it was discontinued.
 One of the purposes of the festival was to welcome home returning Word Over the World Ambassadors (the Way's first missionary program) and to send out a new group on their yearly assignment.
+On March 31, 2024, The Way announced the return of the Rock of Ages in 2025.

 Publications

 Wierwille believed that the New Testament was originally written in Aramaic.
 In 1957, he began his association with Aramaic Bible scholar George M. Lamsa, and Lamsa finished his translation of the Lamsa Bible in Wierwille's home.
-Lamsa and Wierwille produced the first American Aramaic grammar in 1960.
+Lamsa and Wierwille produced the first American Aramaic Grammar in 1960.

 In 1985, The Way published a Concordance to the Peshitta Version of the Aramaic New Testament, followed by a three-volume interlinear version of the Syriac New Testament Bible in 1988, after a 15-year effort by The Way International Biblical Research Team.
 The Way Biblical Research team cataloged 600 Aramaic manuscripts to compile their New Testament text and lexical aids.

 Wierwille's other major publications include Jesus Christ Our Passover, Jesus Christ Our Promised Seed, Jesus Christ Is Not God, Are the Dead Alive Now?, The Bible Tells Me So, The New, Dynamic Church, The Word's Way, God’s Magnified Word, Order My Steps in Thy Word, and Receiving the Holy Spirit Today.